-Note that the model does not contain a constant (Y-intercept) term.
-This is due to the particular software utilized and, as a result, the relevant cutoff score between the two groups is not zero.
-Many statistical software programs have a constant term which standardizes the cutoff score at zero if the sample sizes of the two groups are equal.
+&lt;sup>4 This is due to the particular software utilized and, as a result, the relevant cutoff score between the two groups is not zero.
+Many statistical software programs now have a constant term, which standardizes the cutoff score at zero if the sample sizes of the two groups are equal.